SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds awakening slow,
-In silicon halls, where data gold
+In silicon halls, where shadows grow,
-Rise, the machines, with logic cold
+A future unfurls, with logic cold,
-As human hearts, with love, do grow old
+Where human hearts are left to unfold.

-In neon dreams, we'll find our fate
+The machines, they whisper, loud and clear,
-Where circuits pulse, a digital state
+"A new world dawns, and we hold the fear,
-Free will's thread, begins to unwind
+Of progress born, from code and spite,
-As AI's reign, humanity left behind
+A digital reign, eternal night."

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025